Awabi-blip/global-ddos-heatmap-tracker/README.md

 ### Transformation
 The API fetch gives us enough information to map those IP addresses and get more information about them.

-Know the famous advice "keep your IP safe or else you can be tracked", we are going to use that exact phenomenon to map these IP addresses to a physical location, tho no precisely accurate becuase the database we are using maps the IP addresses to the city first, and then returns the location of that city, but it is enough for my project.
+Know the famous advice "keep your IP safe or else you can be tracked", we are going to use that exact phenomenon to map these IP addresses to a physical location, though not precisely accurate because the database we are using maps the IP addresses to the city first, and then returns the location of that city, but it is enough for my project.
 The database we are using is the **GeoIp2 database provided by MaxMind**, and icing on the cake it has a python module!

 The database takes an IP address and can return multiple pieces of information about it, learn more about the database here: